zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    :type: string
    :condition: optional

-   If a description in the form ``Order <order number>`` is used, the order number is passed to PayPal as the *invoice reference*.
+   If a description in the form ``Order <order number>`` is used and the <order number> is right after the ``Order`` keyword then it is passed to PayPal as the *invoice reference*.
 This field is searchable in the PayPal merchant dashboard.
-This field must be unique and should not contain symbols.
+Also note that the <order number> should be unique across all transactions in PayPal and should not contain symbols.

+   For example:

+   * ``Order Best Service ABS123`` does not match, no invoice reference is sent to PayPal.

+   * ``Best Service Order ABS123`` will match, so "Order ABS123" is sent to PayPal as invoice reference number.

    Alternatively, we will recognize the following keywords:

    * Cart
    * Order